Saturday's Best Deals: Tarte Cosmetics Sale, Samsung 50-Inch 4K Smart TV, Le Creuset Stoneware, Rechargeable Batteries, Dishwashing Supplies, and More

-An ENZOO automatic vacuum food saver machine and a Samsung 50-inch LED 4K UHD Smart Tizen TV lead Saturday’s best deals.
+An end-of-the-year sale at Tarte Cosmetics and a Samsung 50-inch LED 4K UHD Smart Tizen TV lead Saturday’s best deals.

 Promoted Deal: Walmart+ (15 Days) | Free | Walmart